 Related Reading: Learn How To Tackle Boredom In Relationships

-Dating someone and having someone in the house 24×7 is an entirely different experience.
-With constant company in the house, the live-in partners may feel the lack of space and ‘me-time’ in their life.
+Dating someone and having someone in the house 24×7 are two entirely different experiences.
+With the constant company in the house, the live-in partners may feel the lack of space and ‘me-time in their life.
 This cramped feeling could lead to a bitter breakup.

-But if you discuss and are open with your live-in partner about ‘the importance of me-time‘, then things could be fairly easy on both of you.
-Keep aside some time to shift your perspective, focus on your interests and hobbies, bond with your friends.
+But if you discuss and are open with your live-in partner about ‘the importance of me-time then things could be fairly easy on both of you.
+Keep aside some time to focus on your perspective, interests, hobbies, and bonding with your friends.

-Honouring each other’s space is essential for the longevity of a live-in relationship.
-After spending quality ‘me-time’, focus on your partner as well and don’t take him/her for granted.
+Honoring each other’s space is essential for the longevity of a live-in relationship.
+After spending quality me-time, focus on your partner as well and don’t take them for granted.
 Cook a nice meal, plan date nights, book a movie or a stand-up comedy show.
-Show that you care for him/her and see how nicely they respond to your lovable gestures.
+Show that you care for them and see how nicely they respond to your lovable gestures.

-In a country where premarital sex is still a taboo, unplanned pregnancy poses a mammoth challenge for couples in a live in relationship.
-This challenging situation could be a testing time for both the partners, especially if they are yet to figure out their long-term plans or marriage.
+In a country where premarital sex is still taboo, unplanned pregnancy poses a mammoth challenge for couples in a live-in relationship.
+This challenging situation could be a testing time for both partners, especially if they are yet to figure out their long-term plans or marriage.

-Extreme consequences could lead to the breakup too.
-If the mother decides to bring up the child singlehandedly, he/she may be subjected to social stigma in India.
+Extreme consequences could lead to a breakup too.
+If the mother decides to bring up the child singlehandedly, she may be subjected to social stigma in India.

 Related Reading: What Are The Best Contraceptives For Newly Married Couples?

 If the father of the child decides to marry the ‘pregnant’ mother out of love, again the live-in couples stand exposed to numerous unwanted influences.
-The first challenge is to involve both the families, reveal the truth of the moment, that is, pregnancy and convince them of your marriage.
+The first challenge is to involve both the families, reveal the truth of the moment, that is, the pregnancy, and convince them to consent to the marriage.

-Now imagine the situation where families don’t even know that their children are in a live-in.
-And now, they have to ‘compromise’, keeping the family’s reputation in mind.
-At times, such parents give in to the need of the hour and bless the couple with a simple marriage.
-But it may take years for them to accept the relationship.
+Now imagine the situation where families don’t even know that their children are in a live-in relationship.
+And now, they have to compromise for the sake of the ‘family’s reputation’.
+In such situations, parents may give the couple their blessing but it may take years for them to accept the relationship.

-Despite the ruling by Supreme Court of India that entitles woman staying in a ‘live-in’ relationship rights as a wife, lack of social security exposes them to a rampant abusive relationship.
+Despite a ruling by the Supreme Court of India that entitles women staying in a live-in relationship the same rights as a wife, a lack of social security exposes them to a rampant abusive relationship.
 A woman may end up trusting the wrong man and lose all her financial assets or savings.

-Our Bonobology counsellors advise such couples to understand the potential societal challenges and risks before committing to a live in relationship in India wisely.
+Our Bonobology counselors advise couples to understand the potential societal challenges and risks before committing to a live-in relationship in India.
 Trust us; live-ins could be a new beginning you both are looking out for as a couple.
 So, sail the challenging relationship tide and emerge stronger as ever as a couple.